 Risk tolerance is a fundamental concept in investing.
 It refers to the amount of uncertainty or potential loss an investor is willing to accept in pursuit of returns.
 This concept is crucial for creating an investment strategy that aligns with an individual's financial goals and comfort level with market volatility.
-In this article, we will explore risk tolerance, how it is determined, and its importance in SEC-compliant investing practices.
+In this article, we will explore risk tolerance, how it is determined, and its importance in investment practices.

 What is Risk Tolerance?